volkamerlab/KinFragLib/README.md

 Please contact us if you have questions or suggestions.

 * Open an issue on our GitHub repository: https://github.com/volkamerlab/KinFragLib/issues
-* Or send us an email: andrea.volkamer@charite.de
+* Or send us an email: volkamer@cs.uni-saarland.de

 We are looking forward to hearing from you!